 \subsection{Discussion}

 In any ML-based system, the variety in the training dataset has a critical influence on the model being learnt.
-Our dataset consists of small lakes and has significant class imbalance.
+Our dataset consists of small lakes and has a significant class imbalance since we include all cloud-free dates from September till May, of which only a minority is frozen.
 This is a biased, but realistic scenario, representative of mountain lakes in sub-Arctic and temperate climate zones.

-For supervised classification, proper ground truth information is available only from the winters 2016--17 and 2017--18.
-Using the data from these two winters, we first performed thorough experimentation with different classifiers.
-Additionally, we did an inter-comparison of the individual performance of these ML classifiers.
-For the four-fold cross validation experiment, the highest performance on MODIS and VIIRS data were reported for SR and XGB classifiers respectively, see Table \ref{table:quant_results_VIIRS_MODIS_CV}.
-However, SR, RF and XGB suffered a significant generalisation loss compared to the SL counterpart.
-I.e., non-linear classifiers tended to overfit on our relatively small dataset.
-We emphasise that it does not contradict the findings of~\cite{Wu_Duguay_2020_RSE} for a dataset of larger lakes with many more training pixels.
-There, RF and GBT performed very well.
-We empirically selected SL as the most suitable classifier for our lakes of interest, and we recommend to repeat the empirical exercise when moving to different geographical conditions.
-Our MODIS and VIIRS results validate each other in a relative sense ($<5.6~\%$ MAD in the worst case, lake Sils), but could be subject to a common bias.
-In the absence of ground truth there is no way to assess our absolute accuracy, but as an external check against a methodologically different mapping scheme we inter-compared our results against the respective operational snow products.
+Our MODIS and VIIRS products validate each other in a relative sense ($<5.6~\%$ MAD in the worst case, lake Sils), but could be subject to a common bias.
+In the absence of ground truth, there is no way to assess our absolute accuracy, but as an external check against a methodologically different mapping scheme we inter-compared our ML products against the respective operational snow products.
 The deviations were in the expected range (MAD $<20~\%$).